Preparing for an Accreditation Review

 - Notify your stakeholders of the third-party comment period approximately three months before the site visit.
 CEPH has provided answers to frequently asked questions about third-party comments.

 - Begin drafting an agenda for the site visit.
 Draft agendas should include at least tentative names/titles for participants in each session and should list the criteria most relevant for discussion at each session.
-Sample agendas are available for schools, programs, and standalone baccalaureate programs.
 Contact the CEPH staff member assigned to your visit no later than eight weeks prior to the site visit with a preliminary draft agenda.